Cândido Rondon

-Marshal Cândido Mariano da Silva Rondon (5 May 1865 – 19 January 1958) was a Brazilian military officer most famous for his telegraph commission and exploration of Mato Grosso and the Western Amazon Basin, as well as his lifelong support for indigenous Brazilians.
+Marshal Cândido Mariano da Silva Rondon (5 May 1865 – 19 January 1958) was a Brazilian military officer most famous for his telegraph commission and exploration of Mato Grosso and the western Amazon basin, as well as his lifelong support for Indigenous Brazilians.
 He was the first director of Brazil's Indian Protection Service or SPI (later FUNAI) and supported the creation of the Xingu National Park.
 The Brazilian state of Rondônia is named after him.

 Biography

 Early life

 Cândido Mariano da Silva was born on 5 May 1865 in Mimoso, a small village in the state of Mato Grosso.
-His father, Cândido Mariano da Silva Sr., was of Portuguese, Spanish, and Guaná (an indigenous group) ancestry, and died of smallpox in 1864, prior to Rondon's birth.
-His mother, Claudina Freitas Evangelista, was descended from the Terena and Bororo indigenous peoples.
+His father, Cândido Mariano da Silva Sr., was of Portuguese, Spanish, and Guaná (an Indigenous group) ancestry, and died of smallpox in 1864, prior to Rondon's birth.
+His mother, Claudina Freitas Evangelista, was descended from the Terena and Bororo peoples.
 She died two years after giving birth to Rondon.
 He was raised by his grandparents until their death, and then by his uncle, Manuel Rodrigues da Silva Rondon, from whom he took the name Rondon.

 After finishing high school at the age of 16, he taught elementary school for two years, and then joined the Brazilian army.
 He enrolled in the 3rd Regiment of Horse Artillery in 1881.
-Among other studies, he studied Mathematics and Physical and Natural Sciences of the Superior School of War.
+Among other studies, he studied mathematics and physical and natural sciences at the Superior School of War.
 On joining the military, he entered officer's school and graduated in 1888 as a second lieutenant.
-He was also involved with the Republican coup that overthrew Pedro II, the last Emperor of Brazil.
+He was also involved with the republican coup that overthrew Pedro II, the last emperor of Brazil.

 As an army engineer

-The republican government was worried about the western region of Brazil, very isolated from the great centers and in border regions.
+The republican government was worried about the western region of Brazil, very isolated from the great centers and border regions.
 In 1890, he was commissioned as an army engineer with the Telegraphic commission, and helped build the first telegraph line across the state of Mato Grosso.
-This telegraph line was finally finished in 1895, and afterwards, Rondon started construction on a road that led from Rio de Janeiro (then capital of the republic) to Cuiabá, the capital of Mato Grosso.
+This telegraph line was finally finished in 1895, and afterwards, Rondon started construction on a road that led from Rio de Janeiro (then the capital of the republic) to Cuiabá, the capital of Mato Grosso.
 Until this roadway was complete, the only way between these two cities was by river transport.
 Also during this time, he married his wife, Francisca (Chiquinha) Xavier.
-Together, they had 7 children.
-From 1900 to 1906, Rondon was in charge of laying telegraph line from Brazil to Bolivia and Peru.
+Together, they had seven children.
+From 1900 to 1906, Rondon was in charge of laying telegraph lines from Brazil to Bolivia and Peru.
 During this time he opened up new territory, and was in contact with the warlike Bororo of western Brazil.
 He was so successful in pacifying the Bororo, that he completed the telegraph line with their help.
 Throughout his life, Rondon laid over 4,000 miles of telegraph line through the jungles of Brazil.

 Marshall Rondon was honored with the title "Patron of the Communications Corps of the Brazilian Army", by Decree No. 51,960, of 26 April 1963.